Updated: Nov 28, 2020

 Firstly, BIBC has looked into creating new learning styles for students who have hearing problems or hearing disabilities.
 Pupils who have hearing disabilities are offered the courses and lessons in a different fashion compared to other students.
 To explain, students who are deaf will have lessons where there is a sign language translator right alongside the lecturer who will decipher whatever the professor is saying into sign language.
 That way, students who are deaf or have impaired hearing can understand and actively participate in the lesson.
 This way, students with impaired hearing will also be accommodated for BIBC's coursework.

 Next, BIBC also has solutions to help blind students and visually impaired students learn the courses that they wish to learn without any form of setbacks.
 For example, any text on BIBC's website will be in the colour black as it will be easier for colour-blind students to read whatever is on their screen.
 Moreover, students who are blind may get their assignments and coursework in the form of braille papers, audio lectures, podcasts and oral assignments in order to account for their disability.
 However, this form of delivering assignments will not remove content from the curriculum in any way.

-These are some solutions that BIBC has developed to create better education for all students, regardless of their setbacks.
-Personally speaking, I have a lot of respect for people with a disability as I see that they are fighting a battle that other's cannot seem to relate to.
-Therefore, I believe that these solutions that BIBC has developed will tremendously help students with disabilities.
+These are some solutions that BIBC has developed to create a better education for all students, regardless of their setbacks.
+Personally speaking, I have a lot of respect for people with a disability as I see that they are fighting a battle that others cannot seem to relate to.
+Therefore, I believe that the solutions that BIBC has developed will tremendously help students with disabilities.